Introducing Java Add-in Extensibility

 Deciding When to Use Java Add-in Extensibility

-The UFT One Java Add-in provides a certain level of support for every Java control.
-Before you extend support for a custom Java control, analyze it from a UFT One perspective to view the extent of this support and to decide which elements of support you need to modify.
+The Java Add-in provides a certain level of support for every Java control.
+Before you extend support for a custom Java control, analyze it from an OpenText Functional Testing perspective to view the extent of this support and to decide which elements of support you need to modify.

 When you analyze the custom control, use the Object Spy, Keyword View, Editor, and the Record option.
 Make sure you examine each of the elements described in .